-The Immune Analysis Facility (IAF), part of the Center for Immunotherapy at Roswell Park Cancer Institute, is a shared resource responsible for serial monitoring of immunologic functions in patients with cancer, those who are treated with biologic therapies, and those who participate in clinical trials or research protocols.
+The Immune Analysis Facility (IAF), part of the Center for Immunotherapy at Roswell Park Comprehensive Cancer Center, is a shared resource responsible for serial monitoring of immunologic functions in patients with cancer, those who are treated with biologic therapies, and those who participate in clinical trials or research protocols.
 The IAF makes available to its users a broad range of state-of-the-art immunologic assays, performed under a rigorous quality control program.
 In addition, as advances in immunobiology occur and new assays are requested by the users, the IAF performs pre-clinical evaluations of the assays and, when they become reliable and standardized, adds them to the available assay list.
 The IAF offers consultation regarding optimal immunologic assessment and assay development for innovative approaches to evaluate immune responses.
 They provide expert advice regarding the types of assays for immune monitoring and data interpretation tailored to fit the endpoints of each specific clinical trial.

 The IAF maintains extensive quality control (QC) and quality assurance (QA) programs to ensure the validity of test results.